 Pedestrian Fatalities and Serious Injuries

-Pedestrian fatalities and serious injuries are the total numbers of pedestrians killed or seriously injured due to traffic crashes on Florida’s roadways during a calendar year.
+Pedestrian fatalities and serious injuries are the total numbers of pedestrians killed on Florida’s roadways within 30 days of a crash or seriously injured due to traffic crashes on Florida’s roadways during a calendar year.

 Methodology: Pedestrian Fatalities and Serious Injuries

-Pedestrian fatalities is the total number of pedestrians killed in a traffic crash on Florida's public roads within 30 days of the crash.
-The measure, pedestrian serious injuries, is the total number of incapacitating injuries sustained by pedestrians in a traffic crash on Florida's public roads.
+The pedestrian fatalities are the total number of pedestrians killed in a traffic crash on Florida's roadways within 30 days of the crash.
+The pedestrian serious injuries are the total number of incapacitating injuries sustained by pedestrians in a traffic crash on Florida's roadways.

 Calculation

-`"Pedestrian Serious Injuries" = ∑"Pedestrian Seriously Injured (incapacitated) from traffic crashes"`
+`"Pedestrian Serious Injuries" = ∑"Pedestrian seriously injured (incapacitated) from a traffic crash"`

 Reporting Periods